All About Pregnancy Tests

 A Urine Pregnancy Test

 Home pregnancy tests work by detecting hCG in your urine.
 You'll find a range of brands available on the market including some digital pregnancy tests.
-Some brands are more sensitive than others – meaning they may even work four or five days before your period is due.
+Some tests are more sensitive than others – meaning they may even work four or five days before your period is due.
 These tests allow you to check for pregnancy in the privacy of your own home at a time that suits you.
 If you'd like help taking the test, you can ask your GP or the staff at your local sexual health clinic.
 The process for taking a home pregnancy test is relatively straightforward; here’s what to do:

 1. Read the instructions.
 Make sure to carefully follow the instructions inside or on the pack.
-Each brand is a little different, for example, you may have to wait until at least the first day of your missed period for some tests to be accurate.
+Each test is a little different, for example, you may have to wait until at least the first day of your missed period for some tests to be accurate.

-If you're in any doubt about your result take the test again in a few days or ask your GP for help.
+If you're in any doubt about your result, take the test again in a few days or ask your GP for help.

 A Pregnancy Blood Test